-We recommend you report ANY crash you have while cycling as this helps with any insurance claim and contributes to data which is used to plan for road safety improvements.
+We recommend you report ANY crash you have while cycling, as this helps with any insurance claim and contributes to data which is used to plan for road safety improvements.
 If the crash occurs on a path, report via Fix My Street.

-If you are involved in a crash with another vehicle in the ACT you must report the incident to the police within 24 hours.
+If you are involved in a collision with another vehicle in the ACT, you must by law report the incident to the police within 24 hours.

 Each party involved is required by law to provide their name and address to the other party.
-Police will only attend crashes when vehicles require towing or serious injuries have occurred.
-If the police attend, then that is sufficient reporting.
+Police will usually only attend collisions when vehicles require towing or serious injuries have occurred.

-If you are involved in a crash you should take as many of these actions as you can to assist with any claim you may make:
+If you are involved in a collision, you should take as many of these actions as you can to assist with any claim you may make:

 - If safe to do so, obtain the other party’s name and address.
 If a motor vehicle is involved, get the driver’s name and insurance details, and the registration number, make, and model.

-- Take names, telephone numbers and addresses of any witnesses.
+- Ask for names, telephone numbers and addresses of any witnesses.

 - Ask witnesses to describe the other party, and how they think the crash occurred.
 Take notes.